 - Proof of National insurance (if you have one)

-What expenses will I incur during the induction?
+- What expenses will I incur during training?

-We will pay for your accommodation; breakfast and lunch will be provided so you just need to pay for your evening and cover any additional personal expenses.
+We will pay for your accommodation; breakfast and lunch will be provided so you just need to pay for your evening meal and cover any additional personal expenses.
 You will also need to pay for your travel to training, which will be reimbursed in accordance with our expenses policy.
-What happens after training?
-Once you have completed the training the head office team will be working hard to make sure you are cleared for work.
-Normally you will return back home and we will let you know as soon as all of your checks are completed.
-Below is a list of the information we need to have before you are able to be matched with a client.

 We can only pay into a UK bank account.
 If you wish to open a UK account then find out from the bank you have chosen what they require, we would be able to support you with this.
 We find that once you have an employment contract in the UK, this can often help.
 We are also happy to provide confirmation of employment if required - Please email email@example.com if you require this.

 We are a national company and support our clients throughout England, Scotland and the Isle of Man.
+This could be in cities, towns or villages.
 At TGCG we look to match you with an ongoing client based on your skills and experience and the client’s needs, likes and dislikes, rather than on location.
 We know that companionship works both ways and that the experience is best for both of you when we get this right.
 This does mean that you need to be flexible with traveling to your clients, but don’t worry, you can claim your UK travel expenses back.

 At TGCG we offer a variety of rota patterns and you can decide which pattern you would like commit to.
 We believe in shorter, more flexible rota patterns giving you the perfect balance between work and spending time at home; these include: